 When it comes to protection and guarding, there’s no better mix than the German Shepherd and the Rottweiler.

-These dogs tend to get larger than average, though, weighing anywhere between 70 pounds to 120 pounds, so you’ll need to be prepared for their size before you purchase one.
+These dogs tend to get larger than average, though, weighing anywhere between 70 pounds and 120 pounds, so you’ll need to be prepared for their size before you purchase one.

 The combination of the two breeds, though, produces a hybrid that will reward their owner for becoming the alpha and give them an animal that’s brave, calm, and confident, with enough energy to be ready to go at a moment’s notice.